TheSynergyTEAM/TripNbnb-project/server_side/README.md

 - User registration and logging in as demo
 - Separated requirements files
 - SQLite by default if no env variable is set

-## To do
-- Review Admin, Place Admin, List Admin
-- URL set
-- Details of user profile, places' detail, lists of places and reviews.